-Applying for the Award is a two-step process (1) Expressions of Interest (2) Application.
-Detailed information on the requirements and contents of the Eligibility Form and the Application Form, due dates, and fees are provided in the New Zealand Business Excellence Awards: Guidebook for Applicants.
-Accessing the booklet can be viewed and downloaded from our Website - www.nzbef.org.nz.
+Applying for the Award is a two-step process (1) Eligibility Determination followed by (2) Application Evaluation.
+Detailed information on the requirements and contents of the Eligibility Form and the Application Form, due dates, and fees are provided in the New Zealand Business Excellence Awards: Applicant Information and Forms.
+Accessing the booklet can be viewed and downloaded from our Website - www.nzbef. org.nz.